eventespresso/packages/scripts/README.md

 # The build process

-The scripts in this file are providing assets that will be further used as a ready to be parsed by browsers within the plugin `assets` folder.
+The scripts in this file provide assets that are further used as a ready to be parsed by browsers within the plugin `assets` folder.

 ## build.js